MarineRoboticsGroup/SwarmRobot/documentation/Multi-Robot_Data_Collection.md

 4. Once a satisfactory dataset has been recorded, its output can be analyzed with Rviz.
     1. Play back the recorded rosbag, to simulate real-time data collection, with rosbag play <name of recorded rosbag>
     2. Simultaneously, launch `rviz`
+        1. rviz will only display the rosbag's data if all running processes through Procman-ROS are stopped completely
     3. Add in all topics to be visualized through the broadcasted topics option
     4. Repeat steps as needed to go through different subsets of data from the robot’s collected information